SureshG13/InfyTQ/README.md

-# InfyTQ-Programming Fundamentals using Python course' exercises and assignments
+# InfyTQ-Programming Fundamentals using Python course' exercises and assignments @Suresh G